 We’re moving to more sustainable curing fuel sources and encouraging fuel-switching to less polluting fuels such as the use of biomass – wood and crop residues such as nut shells and tree prunings – as an alternative fuel where appropriate.

 By 2020, we aim to have zero coal usage for tobacco curing and ensure no deforestation due to the growing and curing of the tobacco we purchase.
+We’re also applying the Natural Capital Protocol to measure how we are protecting the environment and improving the well-being of farmers and their families.
+Read our case study.

 In Italy we worked with local farmers to open a biomass curing center.
 The center has a central water boiler fueled by sustainably sourced wood chips to produce hot water that is distributed to its 36 curing barns.
 The barns are equipped with a heat exchanger device to transfer heat from hot water to air.
 The hot air is then forced into the barn and through the densely-packed tobacco leaves by a fan.
 By using a renewable fuel source instead of fossil fuel such as diesel to cure tobacco, this center reduces greenhouse gas emissions and minimizes the impact on the environment.